Abhishek3689/Python_programming_excercises/PythonAssignment.md

 Q46.
 How can you create a set?

 Q47.
-Create a set and add "iNeuron" in your set.
+Create a set and add "Python" in your set.

 Q48.
 Try to add multiple values using add() function.